jmknoll/whetherman/README.md

 <h3>The whetherman lets you know whether the temperature is going to drop.</h3>

 <p>Get it?
 Whether.
 Weather?</p>

 <p>Very funny, I know.</p>

 <p>Anyway, this is one of the first rails apps I've made.
 I've had a lot of fun, and learned a lot, by making it.
 Hope you enjoy.
-Feel free to fork/offer comments for improvement.
-You can find a live version on heroku here: https://glacial-falls-7218.herokuapp.com</p>
+Feel free to fork/offer comments for improvement.</p>

+<p>You can find a live version here on <a href="https://glacial-falls-7218.herokuapp.com">Heroku</a></p>

 <p><strong>Planned Improvements</strong></p>
 <ul>